Ali Mazrui: The problem of Africa's dependency

 Mazrui argued that, as long as Africa remained dependent on the developed world, no relationship between the developed world and Africa would be beneficial to Africa.
 In the face of détente between the US and the USSR, Mazrui was quoted as saying: "When elephants fight, it is the grass that suffers.
 When elephants make love, however, it is also the grass that suffers."

 Africa's greatest resource

 Mazrui believed the greatest resource that Africa possessed was the African people.
 In particular, he pointed to African Americans, arguing that they must remember their African heritage and find a way to exert their influence over U.S. foreign policy if Africa ever hopes to climb out of its marginal position.
-Ali explained to a friend that his joint professorship at Michigan and Jos was his attempt to be a part of such a connection.
+Ali explained to a friend, Dr Kipyego Cheluget, that his joint professorship at Michigan and Jos was his attempt to be a part of such a connection.

 Professional organizations

 In addition to his academic appointments, Mazrui also served as president of the African Studies Association (USA) and as vice-president of the International Political Science Association and has also served as special advisor to the World Bank.
 He has also served on the board of the American Muslim Council, Washington, D.C.